-- xlwings requires an installation of Excel and therefore only works on Windows and macOS.
-Note that macOS currently does not support UDFs. - xlwings requires at least Python 3.6.
+- Traditionally, xlwings requires an installation of Excel and therefore only works on Windows and macOS.
+Note that macOS currently does not support UDFs. - Since v0.26.0, xlwings can be installed on Linux servers in connection with Google Sheets or Excel on the web, see Remote Interpreter. - xlwings requires at least Python 3.7.

-Here are the last versions of xlwings to support:
+Here are previous versions of xlwings that support older versions of Python: